leizongmin/lei-theme-vscode/README.md

 # README

-Theme for JavaScript, TypeScript and Web Developer
+Theme for JavaScript, TypeScript and Web Developer base on default Light & Dark theme.

 ## Installation